rbc33/Veil/README.md

 LeetCode, HackerRank, take-home assessments.
 Ask for hints, complexity analysis, edge cases — all while sharing your screen.
 The interviewer sees your code.
 They don't see Veil.

 **Live coding demos**
 Presenting to a client or team?
-Use AI to look up syntax, generate boilerplate, or sanity-check your logic in real time.
+Use AI to look up syntax, generate boilerplate, or sanity-check logic in real time.
 Nobody notices.

 **Work calls & meetings**
 Prepare answers on the fly.
 Summarize what was just said.
 Draft a response before you speak.
-AI is running silently while you're on camera.

 **System design interviews**
-Ask for architecture patterns, trade-offs, scalability approaches.
-Get instant structured answers while drawing on the whiteboard.
+Ask for architecture patterns, trade-offs, scalability approaches instantly.

 **Local & private**
 Pair with Ollama or LM Studio for fully on-device inference.
 Nothing leaves your machine.
-No API keys, no cloud, no logs.

 ---